-- The ability to send images or video – this can include maps or instructional videos on what to do.
+- The ability to send images or video alerts – this can include maps or instructional videos on what to do.

-- Send quickly via a “panic button” – a shortcut on your computer desktop or an app on your phone that you can always have on hand, even if you’re away from your desk, to alert you school quickly to an urgent situation.
+- Send quickly via a “panic button” – a shortcut on your computer desktop or an app on your phone that you can always have on hand, even if you’re away from your desk, to alert your school quickly to an urgent situation.

 - Reach people quickly – DeskAlerts can send 1000 messages in less than a minute.